ooni/spec/nettests/ts-023-tor.md

 target (e.g. `obfs4`).

-- `source` (`string`; optional): string indicating where this bridge come from.
-When not empty, the nettest implementation should see to scrub the bridge address from the report.
+- `source` (`string`; optional): string indicating where this bridge came from.
+When not empty, the nettest implementation MUST follow the recommendations described in the privacy consideration section.

 This specification defines the following protocols: